-- Would you like to known what the board decided?
-By a narrow majority they decided it was not an artwork.
-Some of the board thought it was indecent, indicated by newspapers referring to it as a 'bathroom appliance', and some unoriginal, I assume this meant that the artist had not used any physical skill in making it but had simply bought it from a shop. - What the board didn't know was that the work was submitted by a fellow director, Marcel Duchamp (1887-1968) using the false name 'Richard Mutt'.
-As a result of the board's decision not to accept Fountain Duchamp resigned in protest together with fellow director Walter Arensberg.
-He felt that the heart of the matter was that no committee could or should judge whether a new, innovative work was art or not, it was arbitrary censorship. - Why a urinal?
+- exhibit anything properly entered, as you believe the more extreme the art the more likely you are to overtake Paris. - Would you like to known what the board decided?
+By a narrow majority they decided to reject it.
+Some of the board thought it was indecent, indicated by newspapers which referred to it as a 'bathroom appliance' as 'urinal' was too shocking for its readers.
+Some members of the board called it unoriginal, I assume this meant that the artist had not used any skill in making it but had simply bought it from a shop.
+It is, of course, very original if accepted as a work of art. - What the board didn't know was that the work was submitted by a fellow board director, Marcel Duchamp (1887-1968) using the false name 'Richard Mutt'.
+As a result of the board's decision not to accept Fountain, Duchamp resigned in protest together with fellow director (Walter Arensberg).
+They felt that the heart of the matter was that no committee could or should judge whether a new, innovative work was art or not, it was arbitrary censorship. - Why a urinal?
 Was Duchamp testing the committee?
 Undoubtedly.
 Duchamp told a New York newspaper, 'A great deal of modern art is meant to be amusing'.
-That is another possibility.
-He had been experimenting with the idea of found items he called 'Readymades'.
+There is another possibility.
+He had already been experimenting with the idea of found items he called 'Readymades'.
 He had already mounted a bicycle wheel on a kitchen stool (Bicycle Wheel, 1913) and had chosen a bottle dryer (Bottle Dryer, 1914) as Readymades.
 So what is a Readymade?
-You might think he selected the urinal because the curves of the basin are beautiful or because the shape is similar to a hooded Madonna or a seated Buddha but we know he did not select them for their beauty. - He was making the point that a work of art was created simply by an artist choosing an object and presenting it as a work of art.
-He was bypassing the association of art with physical skill and craft and presenting an idea, was exposing the role of institutions in defining what is art and was drawing our attention to the particularity of an otherwise anonymous mass-produced object.
-In 1959, Duchamp was asked on BBC Radio if he considered the Readymades art and he gave a more profound answer, he said they were 'a form of denying the possibility of defining art'.
-These were and still are controversial ideas, as someone complained at the time, if the urinal was art an artist might just as well put a pile of manure on a canvas and call it art. - Fountain became one of the most discussed and influential works of the twentieth century.
-It remains enigmatic and still sits there raising the question 'Am I art?'
+You might think he selected the urinal because the curves of the basin are beautiful or because the shape is similar to a hooded Madonna or a seated Buddha but he told us he did not.
+It is purely a found object, like a hair comb or a snow shovel, both of which he also selected as Readymades. - He was making the point that at one level a work of art was created simply by an artist choosing an object and presenting it as a work of art.
+He was bypassing the association of art with physical skill and craft and presenting an idea, he was exposing and rejecting the role of institutions in defining what is art, and was drawing our attention to the particularity of an otherwise anonymous mass-produced object. - In 1959, Duchamp was asked on BBC Radio if he considered the Readymades art and he gave a more profound answer, he said they were 'a form of denying the possibility of defining art'.
+It is worth unpacking that.
+He was saying it is impossible to define art and his urinal

-Henri-Robert-Marcel Duchamp (28 July 1887 - 2 October 1968)
+- demonstrates that.
+Whatever you come up with as a definition of art he, a well known artist, will produce something that does not conform to your definition. - These were and still are controversial ideas, as someone complained at the time, if the urinal was art an artist might just as well put a pile of manure on a canvas and call it art.
+That is true and an artist has done something similar. - Fountain became one of the most discussed and influential works of the twentieth century.
+It remains enigmatic and still sits there raising the unanswerable question 'Am I art?'

-https://en.wikipedia.org/wiki/Marcel Duchamp
+Henri-Robert-Marcel Duchamp (28 July 1887 - 2 October 1968) https://en.wikipedia.org/wiki/Marcel\Duchamp